Our database group is known for its work in all aspects of data management in many scientific, commercial, and healthcare applications, such as:

 - Database performance analysis in distributed, parallel, and cloud computing systems

 - Internet data management, Web computing, and big data systems and analytics

 Our group has a proud history; databases was the first Georgia Tech computing research area to be ranked by U.S. News & World Report in the early 1990s.
 We are particularly known for our database-centric research and expertise at the interfaces of systems, software engineering, machine learning, security, and GIS.

 Our Ph.D. graduates have taken faculty positions at major universities, including Rice, Texas A&M, University of Texas-Dallas, LSU, and University of Illinois at Chicago, to name a few.
 Our alumni also populate research groups at Microsoft, LLNL, NCR, SAS, Rockwell Collins, Ask.com, Orbitz, IBM Brazil, and others.

 We enjoy close research relationships with IBM Almaden, IBM T.J.
 Watson Center, HP Labs, ATT and Wipro Technologies, and our major funders include NSF, NIH, CDC, IBM, Fujitsu Labs, Wipro Technologies, and Samsung.

-- Ling Liu: Data management in distributed and networked computing systems; data analytics in cloud and virtualized environments; mobile data management; sensor and stream data management; privacy-preserving data mining; business process mining; workflow management; healthcare information networks and services; data privacy; and security and trust management.
+- Ling Liu: Data management in distributed and networked computing systems, data analytics in cloud and virtualized environments, mobile data management, sensor and stream data management, privacy-preserving data mining, business process mining, workflow management, healthcare information networks and service,; data privacy, and security and trust management.

 - Sham Navathe: Modeling, distribution, and schema integration for enterprise databases and data warehouses; decision support for healthcare in clinical applications; healthcare data analytics; text mining of biomedical literature; biomedical data analysis and design; mobile and scalable database applications; data mining, data quality, and data privacy; data management for architecture, engineering design, and GIS.